youyanggu/covid19_projections/path-to-herd-immunity.md

 With the availability of the COVID-19 vaccine, we present our best estimate of the path to COVID-19 herd immunity in the United States.
 Herd immunity will be reached through immunity from two sources: vaccination and natural infection.

 *December 11 Update:* See our [analysis on Twitter](https://twitter.com/youyanggu/status/1337506967095369728) on a potentially more effective way to distribute the vaccine that would enable us to reach herd immunity sooner.
+Our original Twitter thread announcing the release of this page can be found [here](https://twitter.com/youyanggu/status/1337147909955964929).

 ## Table of Contents
 * [Summary](#summary)